w3c/wai-curricula/content/content-author/forms.md

 Students should be able to:

 * explain how people with disabilities rely on clear and meaningful labels, instructions, and error messages to understand and successfully interact with web pages and applications
-* write labels for form fields and controls that clearly communicate the form purpose
+* write labels for form fields and controls that clearly communicate the purpose of the form
 * provide meaningful instructions that describe the overall purpose and intent of the form
 * include instructions about expected input types and formats
 * write clear guidance for a multi-step process, including instructions about the current step and orientation about the total number of steps